erinosb/bash_notes/week6_exercises.md

 >**$ fastq_to_fastq -i** *\<infile.fastq\>* **-o** *\<outfile.fa\>*

-Write a script called fastqToFastq.sh that loops through all the fastq files in the directory htsf\_demo\_dataset.tar.gz, makes a copy of the .fastq file in a folder called fastq_files, then converts the fastq files to fasta files with the same root name but in a new folder:
+Write a script called fastqToFastq.sh that loops through all the fastq files in the directory htsf\_demo\_dataset and converts the fastq files to fasta files with the same root name but in a new folder:
 **Gm10847\_R1\_red\_head.fastq** will become **fasta_files/Gm10847\_R1\_red\_head.fa**

+NOTE: Test this to make sure how it works.
+Make sure to retain a copy of the .fastq files for the extra credit exercise below.

 #### 6 FASTX_TOOLKIT EXTRA CREDIT: